the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 16:30 BST: Group share outs and celebrations
 17:00 BST: Event closing and feedback
 ```

+### Details

+The next day of the book dash is a collaboration and coworking day.
+This day is distributed into 4 sessions of 1 hour 15 minutes each, separated by 15 minutes reflection followed by a break.

+The first session facilitates discussions by bringing all the attendees in small groups with their collaborators based on their discussion from the previous day.
+The collaborating groups start working on their road map and plans for their contributions as chapters, subchapters or other types of contents.
+Participants are also encouraged to come up with the main sections of their contributions and collect their thoughts in bullet points on a GitHub issue.
+During the second session, participants work in self-organised groups or individually with the support of organisers and helpers.
+This session ends with a quick report out from each group followed by a lunch break.

+During the third and fourth session, participants come back to continue working uninterrupted on their contribution ideas and take breaks as they need.
+At the end of this session, participants gather all their contributions  on _The Turing Way_ GitHub repository (issues, pull requests and notes) and add that in the shared notes before taking a short break.

+The last session is the final report out and celebration of each other's work.
+The book dash closes with anonymous feedback on the {ref}`Pluses and Delta<ch-bookdash-feedback-template>` notes.

 ## Creating an environment for self-paced contributions